What causes hypertension?

 - Family history

 Hypertension that is due to one or more identifiable underlying conditions is called secondary hypertension and accounts for 5% of those who have high blood pressure.
-It is important to identify the underlying conditions since treatment of the underlying condition may result in a person's blood pressure returning to normal or near normal levels.
+It is important to identify the underlying conditions since their treatment may result in a person's blood pressure returning to normal or near normal levels.
 Some conditions that result in secondary hypertension include:

 - Kidney disease or damage – decreases the removal of salts and fluids from the body, increasing blood volume and pressure.
 Since hypertension can also cause kidney damage, this can be a progressive problem if left untreated.